Last updated on January 10th, 2023 at 07:28 pm

-I have a strong, funny relationship with rhubarb, not just because caring for and growing Rhubarb is super simple.
-My story and relationship with this plant goes way back to the beginning.
+I have a strong, funny relationship with rhubarb, my story and relationship with this plant go way back to the beginning…

 This is the plant that started my sometimes-crazy farm and garden adventure.